13 Practical Steps to Inner Peace

 So many of us exist in a cloud of internal and external chaos.

 Our lives are so over-scheduled that we go about our days frantic and preoccupied.
 It's hard to relax or fully enjoy life with all of the distractions and upsets.

-Here are ten practical actions to find inner peace.
+Here are 13 practical actions you can take to find inner peace.